 - The First Drive-By Pharming Attack: In 2008, Symantec reported the first case of a “drive-by” pharming attack on a Mexican bank.
 The attackers used a vulnerability in the bank’s router to redirect users to a fake website and steal their personal information.

 The ever-evolving nature of cyber threats means that new variations and advancements in pharming attacks are likely to emerge.
 This inevitability underscores the importance of staying vigilant and employing cybersecurity best practices to protect against such attacks.

 What Is Pharming Malware?

-Since pharming attacks don’t rely on email, malware is used to redirect users and steal data.
+Since pharming attacks don’t leverage email, malware is used to redirect users and steal data.
 The malware installation file must be executed first, and then it can run on the computer after every reboot.
 The malware should run well, but threat authors rarely test their software and often introduce bugs into the software.
 Bugs can cause unintentional crashes, reboots, blue screens of death, and other computer problems.
-Any bugs that affect the main functionality of the malware could render it ineffective at stealing data.
-Still, it could also affect operations on your computer, leaving you unable to use it.
+Any bugs affecting the malware’s main functionality could render it ineffective at stealing data.
+Still, it could render your computer unusable.